CHRISTMAS IN COPENHAGEN 2023

 If you’re crafty you’ll love weaving together paper Christmas hearts baskets called “Julehjerter”.
 Similar to the advent candles, you can buy Julehjerter kits at supermarkets, or Flying Tiger.
 If you’re not as crafty, the Christmas Markets will have glass Julehjerter ornaments for sale you can hang on your tree.

-If you’re looking to purchase more traditional decorations that are nice quality visit Illum and Magasin.
+If you’re looking to purchase more traditional Danish Christmas decorations that are nice quality visit Illum and Magasin.
 These are both larger department stores in the city center of Copenhagen.

 9. Have a Drink at the Most Festive Bar in Town